 Council tax is the tax you’ll pay to your local authority.
 It helps pay for local services, such as schools, rubbish collection, public building repairs and more.
 How much council tax you’re required to pay will depend on where you live.

-Thus, if you’re moving house into a different local authority, the amount you pay in council tax might change, and you may be required to notify your local council of your change of address.
+Thus, if you’re moving house into a different local authority, the amount you pay in council tax might change, and you may be required to notify your local authority of your council tax change of address.

 It’s essential that you remember to notify the Local Authority that you’re moving house so that you can cancel your old council tax and register for council tax in your new area.

-So, here’s everything you need to know about council tax when moving home.
+So, here’s everything you need to know about how to change your council tax.

 What happens with Council Tax when moving home?